-The "Forward Niagara" task force has continued to meet throughout the semester and is currently finalizing adjustments to the plan for the spring semester.
-The university continues to be nimble in adapting plans to follow the evolving guidance from federal, state/province, and local health officials, and using lessons learned to improve the spring restart strategies.
+Niagara University continues to adapt plans to follow the evolving guidance from federal, state/province, and local health officials, and using data and lessons learned to improve the spring restart strategies.

 The academic calendar is the cornerstone of the university operations, and it has been amended for the spring semester.
-The academic calendars for both Lewiston and Vaughan are on this link to the Niagara University website.
-A few highlights are as follows:
+The academic calendars for both Lewiston and Vaughan are on this link.
+A few highlights:

-- The spring semester will begin on Thursday, Jan.
-28, 2021, for undergraduate students on the Lewiston campus and will continue until Friday, May 7, with a reading day scheduled on Monday, May 10.
+- The spring semester will continue until Friday, May 7, with a reading day scheduled Monday, May 10.
 Final exams will be held in person from May 11-18.

 - There will be four “Self-Care” days without classes during the semester, including Good Friday, which will allow students and faculty a moment to pause and relax during the semester.

 - Commencement for Lewiston graduate students will be on Thursday, May 20, and commencement for Lewiston undergraduate students will be on Saturday, May 22.
 Commencement in Vaughan is scheduled for Thursday, June 3.

 We have online resources available for prospective students, too!